davidec645/Public-Github/README.md

 1. Add more features
    -Percentage of starters present
    -clustering teams and refining current features to compare how teams have competed against similar teams instead of all aggregated historical          performance
-2. Format and Upload Bayesian Model for public Github
+2. Format and Upload Bayesian Model for public Github.